Silver Sage Assisted Living Of Brenham I

 Pros

-• pro The caring staff at Silver Sage go above and beyond to care for residents with Alzheimer's disease.
+• pro The caring staff at Silver Sage went above and beyond to care for a husband with Alzheimer's disease.

-• pro Their expertise and professionalism are evident across all shifts, day and night.
+• pro Their expertise and professionalism were evident across all shifts of staff, day and night.

-• pro The genuine, loving care shown to residents extends to their families as well.
+• pro The genuine, loving care shown to the husband was equally shown to his family.

-• pro Silver Sage becomes a part of the family, helping day to day and always ready to assist or listen to clients and visitors.
+• pro Silver Sage became a part of the family, helping day to day and always ready to assist or listen to clients and visitors.

-• pro The facility is beautiful with wonderful staff, described as a boutique care center for seniors.
+• pro The facility is described as a boutique care center for seniors with nice people and very helpful staff.

 Cons

-• pro After about a month, the loved one began sleeping all day, staying in his room, missing meals, and quitting bathing.
+• pro After about a month, the loved one began sleeping all day, staying in their room, missing meals and quitting bathing.

-• pro For three weeks, the director and nurse insisted that the loved one was "just old" and that that's what they do.
+• pro For three weeks the director and nurse insisted the loved one was "just old" and that's what they do.

-• pro It was discovered that the loved one's medication had been doubled without the family's knowledge or a doctor's order.
+• pro They doubled the loved one's medication without knowledge and without a doctor's order.

 Review